giovanniboscu/continuous-section-field/docs/csf_sp_user_guide.md

 **The key advantage over using sectionproperties directly**: CSF interpolates geometry and material properties *continuously* along the member axis.
-A single YAML file describes a tapered or composite member completely; csf_sp samples it at whatever stations you need, giving you `A(z)`, `EI(z)`, `J(z)` as a continuous field rather than a set of disconnected cross-sections.
+A single YAML file describes a tapered or composite member completely; csf_sp samples it at whatever stations you need, giving you `A(z)`, `EI(z)`, and torsional quantities as continuous fields rather than a set of disconnected cross-sections.

 `csf_sp` started as an internal verification tool - a way to sanity-check CSF geometry outputs against sectionproperties.
 It turned out to be the most direct path to continuous section properties along a member axis.

+A specific issue arises for torsion in composite or graded sections: sectionproperties returns `e.j` using the material data attached to the section model.
+This is appropriate for the native SP workflow, but it does not directly solve the case where CSF carries independent axial/bending participation and shear/torsional participation fields.
+For that reason, csf_sp provides a dedicated torsion-carrier API, `analyse_torsion_carrier`, which performs the torsion run with the shear/torsional carrier values required by the CSF model.

+A complete example showing how to use the csf_sp API, including `analyse_torsion_carrier`, is provided at the end of this file.

 ### Quick start